BBQ Cookies -Hot Dogs & Hamburgers

-Before we go any farther, I though I would show you how easy it is to add airbrushing to a cookie.
+Before we go any farther, I thought I would show you how easy it is to add airbrushing to a cookie.
 I think you will agree that the airbrushing adds the perfect amount of detail to the hamburger and hot dog buns.

 See.
 I told you my pictures were a little messed up.
 Sorry about that.

 Once the buns are airbrushed, outline and flood the tomato with the red icing.
 Let it dry and then outline and flood the hamburger patty with the chocolate brown icing.
-While it is wet, add few dots or zig zag lines with the black icing or a food safe marker.
+While it is wet, add few dots or zig-zag lines with the black icing or a food-safe marker.
 Let it dry before you add the lettuce.

 Next, outline and flood the weenie with the weenie color.